OralbekUrusbekov/Solution-task-midka/README.md

 4. Adapter Pattern:
     - Integrates legacy systems into the modern smart home system.
-    - Example: LegacyDoorLockAdapter allows an old door lock to work with the system.
+    - Example: pattern.adapter.LegacyDoorLockAdapter allows an old door lock to work with the system.

 5. Interface Pattern:
     - Ensures all devices follow a consistent structure and behavior.